 Royal Dutch Shell is a public limited company incorporated under the laws of England and Wales.
-Shell Finance is a private limited liability company incorporated under the laws of The Netherlands.
-A majority of our directors and officers and some of the experts named in this document reside outside of the U.S. and a majority of our assets are located outside of the U.S. As a result, it may not be possible for investors to effect service of process within the U.S. upon us or these persons or to enforce against it or them, either in the U.S., the U.K. or The Netherlands, judgments of U.S. courts predicated upon the civil liability provisions of the U.S. federal or state securities laws.
+Shell Finance is a private company with limited liability incorporated under the laws of the Netherlands.
+A majority of our directors and officers and some of the experts named in this document reside outside of the U.S. and a majority of our assets are located outside of the U.S. As a result, it may not be possible for investors to effect service of process within the U.S. upon us or these persons or to enforce against it or them, either in the U.S., the U.K. or the Netherlands, judgments of U.S. courts predicated upon the civil liability provisions of the U.S. federal or state securities laws.

-The articles of association of Royal Dutch Shell provide that, subject to certain exceptions, virtually all disputes (i) between a shareholder in such capacity and us and/or our directors, arising out of or in connection with our articles of association or otherwise; (ii) so far as permitted by law, between us and any of our directors in their capacities as such or as our employees, including all claims made by us or on our behalf against our directors; (iii) between a shareholder in such capacity and our professional service providers; and (iv) between us and our professional service provider (which could include our auditors, legal counsel, bankers and ADR depositaries) arising in connection with any claim within the scope of (iii) above, shall be exclusively and finally resolved by arbitration in The Hague, The Netherlands under the Rules of Arbitration of the ICC, as amended from time to time.
-See "Description of Royal Dutch Shell Ordinary Shares - Disputes between a shareholder or ADR holder and Royal Dutch Shell, any subsidiary, director or professional service provider".
+The Articles provide that, subject to certain exceptions, all disputes (i) between a shareholder in such capacity and Royal Dutch Shell and/or its directors, arising out of or in connection with the Articles or otherwise; (ii) so far as permitted by law, between Royal Dutch Shell and any of its directors in their capacities as such or as its employees, including all claims made by Royal Dutch Shell or on its behalf against its directors; (iii) between a shareholder in such capacity and Royal Dutch Shell's professional service providers (which could include its auditors, legal counsel, bankers and ADS depositaries); and (iv) between Royal Dutch Shell and its professional service providers arising in connection with any claim within the scope of (iii) above, shall be exclusively and finally resolved by arbitration in The Hague, the Netherlands under the ICC Rules, as amended from time to time.
+See "Description of Royal Dutch Shell Ordinary Shares - Disputes between a shareholder or ADS holder and Royal Dutch Shell, any subsidiary, director or professional service provider".